tejas123-creator/Quizzer/README.md

 # Description:

-A project that uses Spring boot as a backend service,Angular Framework for frontend,Mysql uses jwt authentication.
+A project that uses Spring boot as a backend service,Angular Framework for frontend,Mysql as a database.